-- ALWAYS fully RETRACT the landing gear and slideouts BEFORE adding fluid to the reservoir. - b.
+- a.
+ALWAYS fully RETRACT the landing gear and slideouts BEFORE adding fluid to the reservoir. - b.
 Check the fluid level ONLY when jacks and slideouts are fully retracted. - c.
 When checking fluid level, fluid should be 1/4 inch below the fill spout lip. - 2.
 Check the fluid level every month. - 3.
 Inspect and clean all pump unit electrical connections on the pump unit every 12 months. - 4.
 Remove dirt and road debris from the slideout arms and cylinders as needed. - 5.
-Slideouts that stay in the extended position for long periods require protection from the elements.
-Spray the exposed cylinder rods with a silicone lubricant every two to three (2-3) weeks.
-If your RV is located in a salty environment, spray the rods every seven (7) days.
+Leveling legs that stay in the extended position for long periods require protection from the elements. - Spray the exposed landing gear rod with a silicone lubricant every every three (3) months. - If your RV is located in a salty environment, spray the rods with a silicone lubricant every four to six (4-6) weeks.